e-merlin/eMERLIN_CASA_pipeline/README.md

 emcp -l

 # Initialize a new project (create default_params.yaml and inputs.ini in current directory)
-emcp init
+emcp --init

 # Initialize a new project and force overwrite of existing files
-emcp init --force
+emcp --init --force

 # Run with custom inputs file
 emcp -i my_inputs.ini